Mansion and Museum Tours of the Hambright / Hambrecht home

 "The many bus tours we brought there, day after day, were an exciting success for the City of Raleigh.
 Thank you to the whole staff and all of the live cookery show efforts made to a tasty surprise!"
 Carmen Rayfield, City of Raleigh

-We also suggest stopping at our winery, after this, of Baker Buffalo Creek Vineyard and Winery (click on Foodies and Gourmet) for the bus or tour program coordinators to do a free wine tasting (just 22 minutes away and appointment required).
-It is a wonderful, gracious, flowing land that strikes many as picturesque and magnificently preserved.
+We also suggest stopping at our winery, after this, of Baker Buffalo Creek Vineyard and Winery for the bus or tour program coordinators to do a free wine tasting (just 22 minutes away and appointment required).
+It is a beautiful, gracious, flowing land that strikes many as picturesque and magnificently preserved.
 Then you can go to our Olive Oil and Vinegar Store, Wine Bar (have a free hard cider sample) and Gelato Bar before heading home!

 Our present three system tours offered daily are: